-Canon G1 X Mark III versus Fujifilm X100T
+Canon G1 X Mark III vs Fujifilm X100T

-The Canon PowerShot G1 X Mark III and the Fujifilm X100T are two enthusiast cameras that were announced, respectively, in October 2017 and September 2014.
+The Canon PowerShot G1 X Mark III and the Fujifilm X100T are two enthusiast cameras that were officially introduced, respectively, in October 2017 and September 2014.
 Both the G1X Mark III and the X100T are fixed lens compact cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is somewhat larger (5 percent) than the Canon G1 X Mark III.
 Moreover, the X100T is markedly heavier (10 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the X100T does not feature any corresponding weather-sealing.